Why is there a specific diet for female athletes?

 - Decrease in performance

-3 meals between 500-800 kcal, balanced and complete: proteins, carbohydrates, lipids, vegetables.
+3 balanced and complete meals of 500-800 kcal: proteins, carbohydrates, lipids, vegetables.

 2. Don't neglect sports snacks

-Before, during, after: they help cover total energy needs and optimize recovery.
+Before, during, after: they help to cover the total energy need and optimize recovery.

 3. Carbohydrates: Fuel number 1